stonepros/stone/doc/stonefs/fs-volumes.rst

 Protecting snapshots prior to cloning was a pre-requisite in the Nautilus release, and the commands to protect/unprotect snapshots were introduced for this purpose.
-This pre-requisite, and hence the commands to protect/unprotect, is being deprecated in mainline CephFS, and may be removed from a future release.
+This pre-requisite, and hence the commands to protect/unprotect, is being deprecated in mainline StoneFS, and may be removed from a future release.

 The commands being deprecated are:
   $ ceph fs subvolume snapshot protect <vol_name> <subvol_name> <snap_name> [--group_name <subvol_group_name>]